-Customized Commercialization Programs to take Equipment from Early Stage to Production Scale Manufacturing
+Customized Commercialization Programs to take Renewable Energy Equipment from Early Stage to Production Scale Manufacturing

-PEKO’s team of product development engineers and contract manufacturing personnel is experienced in bringing new hardware to market from prototype to full-scale production volumes.
-Our team will review your designs, concepts, alpha or pilot builds.
+PEKO’s team of product development engineers and contract manufacturing personnel are experienced in bringing new hardware to market, from prototype to full-scale production volumes.
+Our team will review your designs, concepts, alpha, or pilot builds.
 We partner with ambitious innovators looking to move the world with the latest energy technologies.

 Trying to figure out how your company will make your renewable energy equipment or machinery can be a seamless process if you work with a qualified Contract Manufacturer.
 In this free guide, we offer tips on what to look for when you begin your search for a contract manufacturer to be the right fit for you and your company.

 Commercializing new equipment products in the green energy space takes engineering time effort and experience.
 This process takes many iterations and our New Product Introduction (NPI) group will walk with you the entire way.
 This is a critical resource that cannot be overlooked when commercializing hardware.
 If you’re researching a potential contract manufacturer for a new hardware product, make sure there is an NPI team to help with early-stage engineering efforts.
 PEKO’s team of NPI engineers and technicians will help fill the gaps of early-stage manufacturing in preparation for scaled-up manufacturing volumes.

 Our NPI engineering team will make onboarding your hardware to PEKO easy with a variety of services: